- British Columbia, Canada, Marriage Index, 1872-1935 -

 Mary was also very proud of her native culture and encouraged her children and grandchildren to value the traditions of their people.
 She encouraged her grandchildren to go to school so that they could "stand on their own two feet".
 She will be sadly missed by her family and they will find it hard to go home and not find her waiting there with food and laughter and always her wonderful sense of humour

 Funeral services for Mary Letendre were held on Thursday August 1st at 2PM from Notre Dame Catholic Church with Father Chris Lynch officiating.
-Interment followed in the Riverside Cemetery, Pouce Coupe, BC.
+Interment followed in the Riverside Cemetery, Pouce Coupe, B.C.

 Funeral services were under the care of Reynars Funeral Chapel and Crematorium.